-San Javier Project, Mexico
+San Javier Project.
+Mexico

-The Corporation's goal has been to consolidate properties adjacent to the Santa Rosa concession into a regionally meaningful target block and to explore contiguous claims in an effort to demonstrate economic viability.
-Claim consolidation has succeeded in assembling a contiguous block of concessions that presently covers 3 kilometers of prospective strike length and a comfortable zone of down-dip and hanging wall protection.
+The Corporation's goal has been to consolidate properties in the San Javier Project area into a regionally meaningful target block and to explore contiguous claims to demonstrate economic viability.
 Exploration conducted by the Corporation includes underground mapping in all accessible workings, surface mapping of trenched and open cut areas, channel sampling of mineralized veins, geological mapping and drilling.